Alexander-Aghili/website/_posts/2024-08-06-QBI-Hackthon.md

 ## Results

 The results after completing the project were quite successful.
 Due to the nature of LLMs, we know that we need to test the accuracy to see if it is a useful tool.
-Using GTP 4.0, the developed system had an accuracy of .82 plus or minus 0.02 on a 95% confidence interval.
+Using GPT 4.0, the developed system had an accuracy of .82 plus or minus 0.02 on a 95% confidence interval.
 Out of 20 runs, it got 17 correct, and provided two false positives and one false negative.
 This was more successful than GPT 3.5 which had a lower accuracy.

-{% include figure.liquid loading="eager" path="assets/img/QB3Hackathon/Results-A.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="eager" path="assets/img/QBIHackathon/Results-A.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 The system filled out a spreadsheet with information about the papers including the methods and technologies used and provided updates through email.

-{% include figure.liquid loading="eager" path="assets/img/QB3Hackathon/Results-B.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="eager" path="assets/img/QBIHackathon/Results-B.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 This project was a very fun hackathon project to work on and our team ended up winning first place!

-{% include figure.liquid loading="eager" path="assets/img/QB3Hackathon/Award.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="eager" path="assets/img/QBIHackathon/Award.png" class="img-fluid rounded z-depth-1" zoomable=true %}

-{% include figure.liquid loading="eager" path="assets/img/QB3Hackathon/Team.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="eager" path="assets/img/QBIHackathon/Team.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## Key Takeaways
 There were several key takeaways from this event.